 In addition, Cari serves as a Stephen Minister at St. Michael’s.
 Stephen Ministers are trained lay caregiving ministers that supplement pastoral care.
 The program teaches laypersons to provide one-on-one care for individuals who request support with emotional, physical and mental situations occurring in their lives.
 The confidential care-giver and care-receiver relationship is usually conducted by weekly visits that may continue for months or years.
 Cari’s spiritual gift of listening and encouraging those experiencing adversities provides hope to many.

 Cari also serves as the Lay Director for the women’s CRHP (Christ Renews His Parish) group and serves on the Special Needs Committee for the Archdioceses of Kansas City.

 2014 HUMANITARIAN OF THE YEAR

-The 2014 Humanitarian of the Year award goes to two individuals, Tom Langhofer of Overland Park, KS and Amy Holy, RN of Olathe, KS.
+The 2014 Humanitarian of the Year award goes to two individuals, Tom Langhofer of Overland Park, Kansas, and Amy Holy, RN, of Olathe, Kansas

-Amy, a registered nurse, was chosen for her professionalism, compassion, encouraging and comforting spirit to families and patients that come through the Emergency Room at St. Luke’s South Hospital.
-Amy was nominated by Mr. Davis who had three family members, two of which were life threating, come through St. Luke’s South in 2014.
-Each time Amy was on duty and each time he had the same excellent experience.
+Amy, a registered nurse, was chosen for her professionalism, compassion and encouraging and comforting spirit to families and patients that come through the emergency room at St. Luke’s South Hospital.
+Amy was nominated by Kelly Davis, who had three family members, two of whom faced life-threatening situations, come through St. Luke’s South in 2014.
+Each time, Amy was on duty and each time he had the same excellent experience.
 Mr. Davis states, “The consistent comfort and professionalism Amy provided us in multiple stressful times convinces me that she provides this level of care to every patient.” $500 was donated to the St. Luke’s Foundation to be used for continuing education for nurses and staff.